fluentinstroll/LeapGradAssessment/README.md

+# LeapGrad Assessment
+This is an app built for an assessment by LeapGrad.
+Below you can find the instructions on what to do as well as screenshots of my own app.

+This app was coded in about 6 hours over the course of 4 days.

+This app has all functionality besides the ability to archive calls.
+However, if one were to manually set a call as archived, the app will not display the call.

+## To Use
+1. Clone this GitHub repository into your own folder
+2. Run ``npm install`` and ``yarn install`` to install all the dependencies
+3. Run ``npm start`` or ``yarn start`` to start the app on a local server

 ## Summary

 The goal of this test is to make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure...).